evertrue/nat-monitor/README.md

 ```

 Optional AWS configuration include:

 ```yaml
 aws_access_key_id: YOUR ACCESS KEY
 aws_secret_access_key: YOUR SECRET KEY
 region: us-east-1
 ```

 Note that:

-  - If you don't specify the aws credentials it will use the IAM role of the instance
+- If you don't specify the AWS credentials it will use the IAM role of the instance

 ## Contributing